Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Discussion

 \subsection{$D-z$ relationship of GRGs and GRQs}

-There is a change in the observed physical size with cosmological epoch as well as a linear size ($D$) and redshift ($z$) correlation in the relativistic phase for the source angular diameter.
+The projected linear size ($D$) of radio sources is commonly seen to vary with cosmological epoch, and redshift ($z$).
 Several research works have been carried out on this evolution scenario using different samples of radio sources \citep{Ku18}. \citet{Ok82} suggested a linear size ($D$) evolution of the form $D\approx (1+z)^{k}$, depending on the value of the density parameter ($\Omega_{0}$).
-They reported a value of the linear size evolution parameter $k$ in the range of $1 \le k \le 2$, for both radio galaxies and quasars and opined that extended steep spectrum (ESS) radio galaxies and quasars undergo similar size evolution.
-The variation of the linear size of extragalactic radio sources with redshift can be expressed as $D=D_{0}(1+z)^{k}$ \cite{Ka89}, where $D_{0}$ is the intrinsic linear size and depends on the assumed cosmology.
-In a recent paper, \citet{On18} presents $D$--$z$ plot of a sample consisting of both galaxies and quasars, where they report an increase in median size with redshift up to $z\approx1.0$ and for $z>1$ linear size of radio sources was decreasing.
+They reported a value of the linear size evolution parameter $k$ in the range of $1 \le k \le 2$, for both RGs and RQs and opined that extended steep spectrum (ESS) RGs and RQs undergo similar size evolution.
+The variation of the linear size of extragalactic radio sources with redshift can be expressed as $D=D_{0}(1+z)^{k}$ \citep{Ka89}, where $D_{0}$ is the intrinsic linear size and depends on the assumed cosmology.
+In a recent paper, \citet{On18} presents $D$-$z$ plot of a sample consisting of both galaxies and quasars, where they report an increase in median size with redshift up to $z\approx1.0$ and for $z>1$ linear size of radio sources was decreasing.

-In our sample, the median sizes are 0.91 Mpc and 1.13 Mpc for redshift range 0.21$<z<$0.50 and $z>0.75$ respectively.
-For $z>0.75$, the linear size of GRGs and GRQs slightly decreases (Fig \ref{fig:D-z}).
-For a long time, it was believed that GRGs can not be found at high redshift.
-According to \citep{Ka89}, the density ($\rho_{medium}$) of the intergalactic medium (IGM) raises with redshift as $(1+z)^{4}$.
-At high redshifts, radio lobe development can be hindered significantly.
-Furthermore, as redshift increases, the brightness of the giant radio source's surface shrinks as $(1+z)^{-4}$.
+In our sample, for the redshift range of 0.21$<z<$0.50, $0.5<z<0.75$, and $z>0.75$, the median projected linear sizes are 1.0 Mpc, 1.21 Mpc, and 1.23 Mpc, respectively.
+For $z>0.75$, the linear size of GRGs and GRQs slightly decreases (Figure \ref{fig:D-z}).
+For a long time, it was believed that GRGs could not be found at high redshift.
+The density ($\rho_{\textrm{medium}}$) of the intergalactic medium (IGM) increases with redshift as $(1+z)^{3}$, hindering radio lobe development at high redshifts \citep{Go87, Ka89}.
+Moreover, the brightness of GRSs decreases as $(1+z)^{-4}$ due to the Tolman effect \citep{sandage61,sandlubin01}.
+This decrease in brightness is compensated for by the fact that the energy density of Cosmic Microwave Background radiation increases with redshift as $(1+z)^4$.
+This allows for the detection of inverse Compton/CMB (IC/CMB) X-rays even at high redshifts.
+The cosmological evolution of linear sizes of GRGs and GRQs are indistinguishable that implies variation of $D-z$ is similar in nature.

-This implies hard work is necessary for the identification of GRG radio lobes at high redshift.
-Despite this, sensitive radio surveys have increased the number of high-redshift GRGs and GRQs at 150 MHz.
-In the earlier catalogue of GRGs using NVSS at 1.4 GHz \citep{Ku18}, 27 GRGs was found with redshift $\ge$1 and the highest value of redshift was $\sim$3.2200.
-In our catalogue, 9/53 candidates have redshift $\ge$1.